10 PDPA Obligations Every Singapore Business Must Follow

 How to Notify

-- Clear signage where CCTV is in operation
+- Visible signage wherever CCTV is operating

 For guidance, see Do I Need a Privacy Policy for My Singapore Website?.